BIPOC women trail runners

 Mentorship & Resources

-Community guidance from BIPOC trail runners further along in their journey, plus access to training resources, and race strategy workshops.
+Community guidance from BIPOC trail runners further along in their journey, plus access to training resources, race strategy workshops, and virtual learning sessions.
+Get personalized support tailored to your unique needs and goals.

 How It Works